s4661768/csse4011_proj/README.md

 Ivan Sabbagh    | Master of Electrical Engineering                |

-Connor Bilzon   | Bachelor of Electrical Engineering with Honours, Majoring in Computer Engineering |
+Connor Bilzon   | Bachelor of Electrical Engineering with Honours, Major in Computer Engineering |

 Nathanael Mandy | Bachelor of Electrical Engineering with Honours | https://github.com/s4661768